pavansp24/spring-reactive/README.md

 # spring-reactive r2dbc application

-This spring boot app demonstrates the usage of reactive database which supports non blocking reactive jdbc driver (r2dbc.io).
+This spring boot app demonstrates the usage of reactive database which supports non blocking reactive jdbc driver (<a href="r2dbc.io">r2dbc.io</a>).

 - R2DBC implements reactive streams and offers fully non blocking interfaces to interact with the database
 - POJO Based Support